 Is Hemp oil better than CBD oil?

 It depends on what you are using it for.
-Hemp oil is very rich in healthy fats, high-quality protein and several minerals and also contribute to overall health.
-In fact some studies show that its nutrients and minerals can contribute to better skin and heart health as well as reduced inflammation, reduced symptoms of PMS and menopause.
+Hemp oil is very rich in healthy fats, high-quality protein, and several minerals and also contributes to overall health.

 Final Thoughts: Hemp Oil vs CBD Oil